largehadroncollider/lhcSiteSource/content/defconguide.md

 # Transportation

 There are two ways to get to Las Vegas: By car or by plane.
-The flights to Las Vegas are usually cheap enough that you don’t need to drive (SouthWest often has cheap direct flights).
+The flights to Las Vegas are usually cheap enough that you don’t need to drive.
+SouthWest often has cheap direct flights.
 Drive if you want to make travel in an *experience,* but remember that you have to drive **back** too -- and you will be exhausted and possibly sick.

 Book flights early.
 Depending on whether you’re going to BlackHat/BSidesLV, you’ll need to arrive extra early.
 If you’re just doing DEF CON, you should still try to fly in on Wednesday, because people like to get an early start to the festivities.
 Don’t leave on Sunday unless you have to.
 The best conversations happen late Sunday night, and the airport is much less chaotic on Monday.